 "Then the offering of Judah and Jerusalem will be pleasing to the LORD as in the days of old and as in former years.Malachi 3:4(NASB)

 He reminded the nation that the Lord their God was sovereign over the whole earth.
-He urged priest and people alike to consider their ways and do what is right.
-He gave a number of exhortations to them, to renounce evil and choose the good - to repent of their apostasy and pursue holiness.
+He urged priests and people alike to consider their ways and do what is right.
+He gave a number of exhortations to them to renounce evil and choose the good, to repent of their apostasy and pursue holiness.

-Heavenly Father, thank You that despite their wanton way and attempts to be justified by works of the Law, instead of by faith in Christ, the day is coming when all-Israel will be pleasing in Your sight.
+Heavenly Father, thank You that despite their wanton way and attempts to be justified by works of the Law instead of by faith in Christ, the day is coming when all-Israel will be pleasing in Your sight.
 Thank You for Your long-suffering mercy and great goodness to all Your people.
-We praise You that Israel will one day be pleasing to You and the joy of their salvation will be restored.
-Thank You for the full and final work of Christ on the cross for my salvation... and that through His death and resurrection the full and final Sacrifice has been made for my sin; for their sin and for the sin of the whole world.
-Thank You that the day is coming when the priests and people of Israel will return to You; their hearts will be purified and their offerings will become a sweet-smelling savour to You.
-Help me to renounce evil and choose the good and live by faith and not by sight - this I ask in Jesus' name, AMEN.
+I praise You that Israel will one day be pleasing to You and the joy of their salvation will be restored.
+Thank You for the full and final work of Christ on the Cross for my salvation and that through His death and Resurrection the full and final Sacrifice has been made for my sin, for their sin, and for the sin of the whole world.
+Thank You that the day is coming when the priests and people of Israel will return to You, their hearts will be purified, and their offerings will become a sweet-smelling savour to You.
+Help me to renounce evil and choose the good and live by faith and not by sight.
+This I ask in Jesus' name, AMEN.